flutter/website/src/docs/get-started/install/_get-sdk.md

 ## Get the Flutter SDK {#get-sdk}

- 1. Download the following installation bundle to get the latest beta release of the Flutter SDK:
+ 1. Download the following installation bundle to get the latest {{site.sdk.channel}} release of the Flutter SDK:

     [(loading...)](#){:.download-latest-link-{{os}}.btn.btn-primary}